 Let $P,Q$ be probability distributions over a measurable space~$\dsp$.
 We consider the two-sample hypothesis testing problem, where one observes independent random samples

 and would like to test the hypothesis $\mathcal{H}_0 : P=Q$ against the alternative $\mathcal{H}_1 : P\neq Q$.

-This problem is of paramount importance in many areas, particularly in precision sciences such as high-energy physics, where large volumes of multivariate data are commonly analyzed.
-An example of an application is the search for new physics, where small deviations between observed and predicted distributions may indicate new phenomena, see \eg \pcite{Letizia:2022xbe, chakravarti2023model, DAgnolo:2019vbw}.
+This problem is of paramount importance in many scientific areas, particularly in precision sciences such as high-energy physics, where large volumes of multivariate data are commonly analyzed.
+An example of an application is the search for new physics, where small deviations between observed and predicted distributions may indicate new phenomena, see, \eg, \pcite{Letizia:2022xbe, chakravarti2023model, DAgnolo:2019vbw}.
 Another important example is the validation of generative models, which are emerging as promising surrogates to replace expensive Monte Carlo simulations while maintaining high fidelity, see \eg \pcite{Grossi:2024axb, Krause:2024avx}.

 This paper focuses on kernel-based two-sample tests, which uses the maximum mean discrepancy (MMD; see \Cref{s:mmd}) as a test statistic \pcite{gretton2012KernelTwosampleTest}.
 These tests are versatile and powerful tools for comparing probability distributions $P$ and $Q$ without requiring strong prior assumptions.
-Moreover, they enjoy optimal statistical guarantees \pcite{baraud2002nonasymptotic} with respect to broad classes of alternative distributions~\pcite{kim2024DifferentiallyPrivatePermutation,hagrass2023SpectralRegularizedKernel}.
+Moreover, they enjoy optimal statistical guarantees with respect to broad classes of alternative distributions~\pcite{schrab2023MMDAggregatedTwoSample, fixed_kim2024DifferentiallyPrivatePermutation}.
 However, they are often hindered by their computational cost, which scales quadratically with the total sample size $n \coloneqq \nX + \nY$.

-In order to mitigate this computational drawback, several approximations of the MMD have been explored, each offering a trade-off between efficiency and accuracy.
-Notable approaches include linear-MMD \pcite{gretton2012KernelTwosampleTest}, incomplete U-statistics \pcite{yamada2018PostSelectionInference,schrab2022EfficientAggregatedKernel}, block-MMD \pcite{zaremba2013BtestNonparametricLow}.
-A key limitation of these approaches is that quadratic time complexity is necessary to achieve statistical optimality \pcite[Proposition 2]{domingo-enrich2023CompressThenTest}.
+In order to mitigate this computational drawback, several approximations of the MMD have been explored, each offering a trade-off between computational efficiency and statistical power.
+Notable approaches include linear-MMD \pcite{gretton2012KernelTwosampleTest}, incomplete U-statistics \pcite{yamada2018PostSelectionInference,schrab2022EfficientAggregatedKernel}, and block-MMD \pcite{zaremba2013BtestNonparametricLow}.
+A key limitation of these approaches is that quadratic time complexity is still necessary to achieve statistical optimality \pcite[Proposition 2]{fixed_domingo-enrich2023CompressThenTest}.
 More details on related works will be provided in Section~\ref{s:related}.